-At 30 June 2022, the QCAA was staffed by 309 full-time equivalent staff.
+At 30 June 2023, the QCAA was staffed by 300 fulltime equivalent staff.
 The permanent retention rate was 96%.
 Positions are filled through permanent and temporary appointments, secondments and casual arrangements.
-Casual employees are also engaged directly by the QCAA to help perform its legislated functions.

 Staff participate in formal performance and development processes and leadership programs.
 Workforce management initiatives include: